dryguy99/Kellys-Closet/README.md

  ### REACT-Backend

  In the react-backend folder I created a server for a REST API.  it currently just runs a user route and is not hooked up to ay database.
- Prior to your first run of this server, please run npm install.
+ Prior to your first run of this server, please run

+  npm install

  This server must be started before the react-app.
 To start theis server enter the following:

  PORT=3001 node bin/www